 - the product contains a manufacturing defect.
 This can be easy to prove in some cases.
 In others, a consumer may need to prove that the product was manufactured improperly, the design was flawed or that the product contained dangerous parts that were not properly labeled and therefore made obvious to the consumer.

 - the defective product directly caused injury or loss.
 The product’s manufacturing or other defect must have directly contributed to the injury.
-As this can be difficult to prove, seeking legal advice from an attorney in Des Moines, Iowa may be helpful.
+As this can be difficult to prove, seeking legal advice from an attorney in Iowa may be helpful.

 - the product was used for its intended purpose.
 The product must conform to the manufacturer’s intended use.
 For example, an injury worsened or caused by a defective helmet worn while riding a motorcycle would likely be considered a product liability issue.